Adamstown - Kotara

 Adamstown - Kotara ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Adamstown-Kotara had a cultural diversity level below average, with 87.2% of its residents born in Australia, 93.0% being citizens, and 91.6% speaking English only at home.
-Christianity was the predominant religion, comprising 48.7% of Adamstown-Kotara's population.
-Notably, Judaism, at 0.1%, was proportionally similar to its representation across Rest of NSW.
+Adamstown-Kotara had a cultural diversity index below average, with 87.2% of its residents born in Australia, 93.0% being citizens, and 91.6% speaking English only at home.
+Christianity was the dominant religion, accounting for 48.7% of the population.
+Notably, Judaism had a slight overrepresentation at 0.1%, compared to the regional average of 0.1%.

 Frequently Asked Questions - Diversity